Handbook home

 - Written assignments

-- 2-day intensive, face-to-face workshop including simulation activities, guest speakers
+- 2-day intensive, workshop including simulation activities, guest speakers

 The informal exchange of insights and experiences among participants is a key aspect of learning.